Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 -----

 About a year ago I made this plot.
-It is called {{ sidenote(text='"The Fall of Krypton"', note="Named by a dear friend and ex-colleague") }}, and I'll try to break down how it was made.
+It is called {{ sidenote(text='"Krypton"', note="Named by a dear friend and ex-colleague") }}, and I'll try to break down how it was made.

 {{ image(
-  alt="The Fall of Krypton plot" src="/img/krypton/cover.jpg"
+  alt="Krypton plot"
+  src="/img/krypton/cover.jpg"
   size="md"
 ) }}